sunnysideal/wf-js-console/README.md

 This information is then only stored in your browser storage.

 You can either launch the web page from https://www.wxconsole.in.net or download the source files from here and launch locally.
+Currently to get back to change any settings this is done by a URL parameter, so https://www.wxconsole.net?settings

-This is a project I created to teach myself about JS and HTML5 so it's probably rough around the edges, sorry, not sorry!
+This is a project I created to teach myself about JS and HTML5 so it is very rough around the edges, sorry, not sorry!